dedalusmax/live-chef/cli-steps.md

 This session is aiming to demonstrate the ease of development of Angular 4 application from scratch.
 Based on the LiveChefService project (an RTC app written in Knockout 3).

 ### Preparation
-> open Visual Studio 2017

-> open LiveChefService project

-> build it

-> start the app and minimize it
+> open Visual Studio 2017. open LiveChefService project. build it. start the app and minimize it.

 ## Step 1: getting the project ready